bibek12345/DIPC/CloudWorkshop_DIPC_1300.md

 4. Next Click the "Schemas" Tab and Select SALES_SRC Schema and in the Text Area append ".kafka" to it.
 You will notice that the bottom right corner #Rule Applied Confirmation.

+MAGU: Step 4 is NOT clear in what needs to be done. additionally, why not usethe tables that we already have?

 ![](images/1300/image1300_14.JPG)

 5. Next Click on the "Target"  and in the "Details" Tab select the Name of the Kafka Connection that we had created.